emurray647/audioServer/README.md

 ### Additional Metadata

 The metadata that is pulled from each file is currently minimal.
-There is additional data, such as artist, which would be neat to be able to search for.
+There is additional data, such as artist, which would be neat to be able to search for/filter on.